-All other Schedule Any amount First Offense: Not more than 5 yrs.
-Fine not more than \$250,000 IV drugs if an individual, \$1 million if not an individual.
-Flunitrazepam Other than 1 gram (Schedule IV) or more Second Offense: Not more than 10 yrs.
+1 kg or more mixture imprisonment.
+Fine of not more than \$20 million if an individual, \$75 million if not an individual.
+PENALTIES Other Schedule I & II drugs (and any drugs product containing Gamma Hydroxybutyric Acid) Any amount ore than 20 yrs.
+If deat or more than life.
+Fine if not an individual.
+Flunitrazepam (Schedule IV) 1 gram Second Offense: Not more than 30 yrs.
+If death or serious bodily injury, life imprisonment.
+Fine \$2 million if an individual, \$10 million if not an individual.
+Other Schedule III drugs Any amount First Offense: Not more than 10 years.
+If death or serious injury, not more that 15 yrs.
+Fine not more than \$500,000 if an individual, \$2.5 million if not an individual.
+Second Offense: Not more than 20 yrs.
+If death or serious injury, not more than 30 yrs.
+Fine not more than \$1 million if an individual, \$5 million if not an individual.
+All other Schedule IV drugs Any amount ore than 5 yrs.
+Fine not illion if not an individu Flunitrazepam (Schedule IV) Other than 1 gram or more Second Offense: Not more than 10 yrs.
 Fine not more than \$500,000 if an individual, \$2 million if other than an individual.
 All Schedule V drugs Any amount First Offense: Not more than 1 yr.
-Fine not more than \$100,000 if an individual, \$250,000 if not an individual.
-Second Offense: Not more than 4 yrs.
-Fine not more than \$200,000 if an individual, \$500,000 if not an individual.
+Fine not more than \$100,00 an individual, \$250,000 if not an individual. more than 4 yrs.
+Fine dual, \$500,000 if not ar

-$Federal\ Trafficking\ Penalties-Marijuana$
+Federal Trafficking Penalties - Marijuana